owen-totem-space/aqueduct-child-theme/README.md

 ---

 ## Footer

+How to use:

+This will activate by default.
+Only links need to be setup and hit spacebar in default labels.

 1. Up to three lists.
 5 items per list.

 2. List header, links and icons are editable.